‘Rushing, driven, sublime folk and a great voice make this one impressive debut.’ – Nat Tencic, triple j

-The extensive upcoming Spring 2018 tour will showcase Cookie at her most personal, personable and intimate best, previewing material from her upcoming album.
-Her ongoing collaboration with Sydney-based engineer and producer, Michael Carpenter, produced the cracking first single, Little Engine, paved the way for second single, The Summer (featuring Tim Rogers of Australia’s beloved You Am I), and the sweeping third single, Don’t Start A Fight.
+Recent extensive touring has shown Cookie at her most personal, personable and intimate best, previewing material from her upcoming album (to be released in 2019).
+Her ongoing collaboration with Sydney-based engineer and producer, Michael Carpenter, produced the cracking first single, Little Engine, paved the way for second single, The Summer (featuring Tim Rogers of Australia’s beloved You Am I), and the sweeping third single, Don’t Start A Fight, in 2018.
 Don’t Start A Fight is a charity single dedicated to Cookie’s best friend and musical right-hand man, Jaan Kiploks, a Cystic Fibrosis sufferer.
 All proceeds from the digital-only single will be donated to Cystic Fibrosis SA and other CF-related charities.